- Why Research

 Durham, North Carolina

-Seeking to identify and test prognostic markers that can detect when pre-invasive cancer progresses to invasive disease.
+- Seeking to identify markers that can detect when pre-invasive cancer progresses to invasive disease.

-Women enrolled in active surveillance (AS) program for pre-invasive (stage 0) breast cancer are studied to identify prognostic biomarkers correlated with progression to invasive disease.
+- Women with DCIS (stage 0) breast cancer are studied to identify prognostic biomarkers correlated with breast cancer progression.

 Dr. Shelley Hwang, MD, MPH is a Professor of Surgical Oncology, Vice Chair of Research and Chief of Breast Surgery for the Duke Department of Surgery and the Duke University Comprehensive Cancer Center.
 Her research focus includes breast cancer prevention, identifying less invasive treatments for early stage breast cancers including ductal carcinoma in situ (DCIS), and understanding the genetic and stromal determinants of cancer progression.
 Dr. Hwang is an experienced clinical trialist with an interest in both the biology and treatment early stage breast cancer including DCIS.
 She is lead investigator (PI) of a national cooperative group study through the ALLIANCE evaluating the role of preoperative systemic hormonal therapy for DCIS.
 She is also surgical PI of the Duke NCI National Clinical Trials Network, which promotes and oversees recruitment to cooperative group trials.
 She serve as a member of the National Cancer Institute Breast Cancer Steering Committee and the NCCN Screening Guidelines Committee.
 Other interests of the Hwang group include the evolutionary role of tumor and environmental heterogeneity in driving DCIS progression and the impact of the breast density, microenvironmental factors, and the stromal immune infiltrate in determining breast cancer phenotype and response to chemotherapy.
 Her team incorportates computational models of cancer progression, and have developed progression models for invasive breast cancer.